Games Engine Labs

 This short course aims to demystify these platforms and ease participants into their use.
 Designed for people with no prior experience in this area, StoryFutures Academy's 1 day remote course will introduce you to game engines and their various uses.
 It will cover the different platforms available and help you choose the right one for your project, and give you an opportunity to try either Unity or Unreal Game Engines.

 The course is designed for remote access, enabling participants to experience the possibilities of these tools from their own laptops or desktop computers, whatever their specifications.
+To take part, and use these remote access tools, you will require a 3 button mouse.

 First Steps Into Game Engines is supported by EM3 LEP’s ‘Creative Tech Booster’ project with StoryFutures.
 EM3 LEP supports people and businesses across the West Surrey and Hampshire regions.
 StoryFutures Academy’s First Steps into Game Engines course is free to access for companies across the country, with 3 places reserved for companies from the EM3 LEP region - simply provide your postcode and mark the appropriate box on your application form to confirm you are part of the EM3 LEP region (see application form).